-Dear Resident,
+Dear Resident.

 Thank you for your interest in this Alley Gating scheme.
-The information pack has been compiled to help you achieve a successful gating scheme in your area.
+The information pack has been compiled to help you achieve a successful gating scheme where you live.

-The Council and Police work closely together to tackle crime and disorder in the borough and are keen to involve the community wherever possible in this partnership.
+The Council and police work closely together to tackle crime and disorder in the borough and are keen to involve the community wherever possible in this partnership.
 Neighbourhood schemes, whereby lockable gates are installed at 'problem' alleyways, can improve the quality of life for adjacent households and businesses by:

-- reducing the risk of burglary - protecting the area within from rubbish dumping, vandalism and other anti-social behaviour - creating a safer and more attractive environment for the use of those who live there, - particularly the very young and the elderly - returning the use and control of the alleyways to the residents
+- reducing the risk of burglary; - protecting the area within from fly tipping, vandalism and other anti-social - behaviour; - creating a safer and more attractive environment for residents, and, - giving residents themselves control of the alleyway including future maintenance of the gate/s and ensuring that gating is secured and not left open.

 The Chrysalis fund for alley gates is money which Hillingdon Council has set aside for improving the environment and safety of its residents on private land and will contribute up to 90% of the cost of alley gates to successful applicants.

-Residents will contribute up to minimum 10% of the agreed total gating costs and will be responsible for any future repair and upkeep once the gates are in place.
+Residents will contribute up to minimum 10% of the agreed total gating costs to facilitate installation.
+The scheme is led by residents themselves who are then responsible for any future repair and upkeep once the gates are in place.
 All schemes will be given consideration and are subject to Cabinet Member approval.

-In addition to this pack, further guidance is available from the Community Engagement Team who will be happy to support you through the process.
-Please visit our web sites www.hillingdon.gov.uk/chrysalis and www.hillingdon.gov.uk/alleygatingscheme for further information and important updates.
+In addition to this pack, further guidance is available from the Community Projects Officers who will be happy to support you through the process.
+Please visit our web site www.hillingdon.gov.uk/alleygatingscheme for further information and any updates.

-Cllr Eddie Lavery Cabinet Member for Environment, Housing & Regeneration London Borough of Hillingdon
+Cllr Eddie Lavery

+Cabinet Member for Residents' Services

+London Borough of Hillingdon